Visiting the Temple of Smiling Faces

 Bayon is one part of the amazing complex that makes up the Angkor Wat Archeological Park located in Siem Reap, Cambodia.
 This is an incredible experience stepping back into history and glimpsing an ancient civilization.

-Throughout our website, certain links are considered affiliate links, meaning, if you click on them and complete a transaction, we may get a small commission.
-This small commission is at no cost to you but does help us provide our free content, read our full discloser.
+Throughout our website, certain links are affiliate links, meaning that if you click them and complete a transaction, we may receive a small commission.
+This small commission is at no cost to you but does help us provide our free content.
+Read our full disclosure.
 Thank you for your support!

 4 comments